ruoxinyuan/ResidualTPP/rebuttal 2.md

 >Essential References Not Discussed: It could use a bit more overview of the existing works, and their connections to this paper.
 No specific papers in mind.
 I think Lüdke et al. "Add and Thin" (2023) is also relevant as it has some similar ideas, but this paper is distinctly different.

 Thanks for the suggestion!
-Lüdke et al.(2023)
+Lüdke et al.(2023) introduce ADD-THIN, a diffusion-inspired TPP model that allows sampling entire event sequences at once and excels in forecasting.
+This inspired us to explore how future research could develop new decomposition techniques to enhance the forecasting ability of standard autoregressive TPP models.
+More literature review on Meta TPP, UNHaP and related works can be found in our response to Reviewer H11P and QaBc.
+We will include more discussions in the Camera-ready version.